calx0r/Blog/Zero-Point/CRTO.md

 Then look around again.

-Tools and commands are obviously important, but they're the part that's easiest to look up.
+Tools and commands are important, but they're also the easiest part to look up.

 Understanding **why** something works is harder, and I think it's a lot more valuable.

-I'm still early in my path toward red teaming and have plenty left to learn.
-CRTO didn't make me an operator, but I do think it helped point me in the right direction.
+I'm still early in my path toward red teaming and have plenty left to learn, but CRTO helped point me in the direction I want to go.

 If I had to sum up the entire experience in one line: